skylarjhdownes/Akagi-Bot/README.md

 ~next - Used after a round is over, in order to start next round.

+~riichi - Used to declare riichi, takes the tile to be discarded as its argument

 ~pon - Allows one to Pon players discards.

 ~chi - Allows one to Chi.
 Takes 4 arguments, the two tiles you are forming the meld with from your hand.